Coronavirus emergency guidance for school transport and other council passenger transport from September 2020

 - As a general rule, not just when using transport, pupils and staff should maintain good hand hygiene, regularly washing hands with soap and water or alcohol hand sanitiser for 20 seconds.
 This is particularly important straight before and straight after journeys.
 As best as they can, everyone should also avoid direct hand contact with eyes, nose and mouth, and use tissues to catch coughs and sneezes (or at least to cough/sneeze into the crook of their elbow), disposing of tissues in a bin as soon as possible

-- Where pupils/passengers present an unacceptable safety risk to other pupils/staff, they may be refused transport (e.g. for reasons including displaying illness, deliberate spitting, coughing and sneezing at others, or persistently refusing to wear a face covering whilst travelling, or refusing to use alcohol hand gel on boarding, touching others, shouting, singing, not sitting in their ‘Bubble’, standing, seat switching, ignoring verbal safety guidance).
+- Where pupils/passengers present an unacceptable safety risk to other pupils/staff, their (school) transport provision may be withdrawn (e.g. for reasons including displaying illness, deliberate spitting, coughing and sneezing at others, not wearing a face covering whilst travelling, refusing to use alcohol hand gel on boarding, touching others, shouting, singing, not sitting in their allocated seat or ‘Bubble’, standing, kneeling on seats, ignoring verbal safety guidance).

 Temporary Seats Payment Scheme